-Table 2

-The percentage of all (e,2e) events that are not contaminated by either elastic or inelastic multiple scattering, as derived from the Monte Carlo simulations information about the electronic structure of the target.
-The results of these simulations are presented in table 2.
-From this table we conclude that for carbon and silicon we can do (e,2e) measurements up to thicknesses of 200 Å (at least 10% of the events are clean), but for Au anything above 50 Å appears prohibitively thick.
-Even at 50 Å does the simulation overestimate the effects of elastic scattering (see Fig. 7, right panel).
-A discussion of the obtained spectral density of the Au film will be published in a separate paper [20].
+Table 2 The percentage of all (e,2e) events that are it not affected by either elastic or inelastic multiple scattering, as derived from the Monte Carlo simulations thicknesses of 200 Å (at least 10% of the events are clean), but for Au anything above 50 Å appears prohibitively thick.
+The simulation overestimates the effects of elastic scattering even at 50 Å(see Fig. 7, right panel).
+A discussion of the measured spectral density for the Au film will be published in a separate paper [20].